763-586-9988

 White or silver?
 How to choose which is right for you.

 One of the most frequently asked questions we receive regarding dental fillings for a back permanent tooth is how to choose between a white or silver filling.
 Which is better?
 A white or a silver filling.
-The answer….will that depends upon you.
+The answer?
+That is for you to decide.

 Pro tip!
 Many patients find it helpful to smile into a mirror.
 First, locate the tooth that needs a dental filling.
 Then smile and laugh:) And ask yourself, how noticeable would a silver filling be?
 Would it bother you if there was a silver filling?
 Only you can decide.